Andereoo/TkinterWeb/docs/TKINTERWEB.md

 form_submit_func = self.placeholder
 done_loading_func = self.placeholder
 downloading_resource_func = self.placeholder
+self.insecure_https = False
+self.embedded_widget_attr_name = "widgetid"
  ```

 ### Useful Methods:
-*This is a subset of the functions provided by the TkinterWeb widget.
+*The following is a subset of the functions provided by the TkinterWeb widget.
 Please refer to the [source code](../tkinterweb/bindings.py) for more details.*

 ---
 #### `clear_selection()`